SU-NCS/Intro_to_programming/course-overview.md

 ### Activity 2: Write a Challenge that uses conditional tests

 In this Challenge we'll be able to test if the user responds correctly and provide feedback.

 ## Session 2: Logic: Looping

-###
+### Activity 1: Demo how to create a guessing game Challenge that uses Looping

 ## Activity 2: Functions